solita/ade-notify-api-reference-gcp/README.md

 * {tenant} is the SaaS tenant, e.g. s1234567.
 * {environment} is the Runtime environment name, e.g. dev, test or prod.

-The Agile Data Engine support team will provide the secrets.
+Agile Data Engine support will provide the secrets.

 ## Provide the public IP addresses to Agile Data Engine support
 Agile Data Engine support needs to add the public IP address to the allowed list before the deployed solution can connect to Notify API.
 If you have deployed multiple environments, provide IP addresses of each environment to the support team.